Why am I paying a different amount for my drugs this month?

 - How much your plan is paying for your drugs will vary depending on which coverage period you are in.

-How much your Medicare private drug plan pays and therefore how much you pay will change during the year.
+How much your Medicare Part D plan pays and therefore how much you pay will change during the year.
 There are four different coverage periods for Medicare prescription drug coverage.

 - Deductible period.
 If your plan has a deductible, you will have to pay the full cost of your drugs (100 percent) until you meet that amount.
 While deductibles can vary from plan to plan, no plan’s deductible can be higher than $310 (in 2014).
 Some plans have no deductible.